openvinotoolkit/model_server/docs/build_from_source.md

 # Building from source

-This document gives information how to build docker images from source with different variants.
+This document gives information how to build docker images and the binary package from source with different variants.

 ## Prerequisites